pingcap/docs/upgrade-tidb-using-tiup.md

 This section describes common problems encountered when updating the TiDB cluster using TiUP.

-### If an error occurs and the update is interrupted, how to resume the update after fixing this error?
+### If an error occurs and the upgrade is interrupted, how to resume the upgrade after fixing this error?

-Re-execute the `tiup cluster upgrade` command to resume the update.
+Re-execute the `tiup cluster upgrade` command to resume the upgrade.
 The upgrade operation restarts the nodes that have been previously upgraded.
 In subsequent 4.0 versions, TiDB will support resuming the upgrade from the interrupted point.

-### The evict leader has waited too long during the update.
-How to skip this step for a quick update?
+### The evict leader has waited too long during the upgrade.
+How to skip this step for a quick upgrade?

 You can specify `--force`.
-Then the processes of transferring PD leader and evicting TiKV leader are skipped during the update.
+Then the processes of transferring PD leader and evicting TiKV leader are skipped during the upgrade.
 The cluster is directly restarted to update the version, which has a great impact on the cluster that runs online.
 Here is the command:

 {{< copyable "shell-regular" >}}